ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

   - The four range-doppler images are not included since the products have already been merged
   - The product name is slightly modified
     - The burst ID (`bbbbbb`) is swapped for the zero-padded relative orbit number (`rrr`)
-    - The swath number is removed
+    - The sub-swath number is removed
     - The resulting format is `S1_rrr__yyymmdd_yyymmdd_pp_INTn_uuuu`

 {% endblock %}